JoshDoody/fsn/_book_excerpts/value/your-market-value-in-your-region.md

 ---
 layout: book_page
 title: Adjust your market value estimate for your specific geographic region
-tagline: Refine your estimate using local company data
+subhead: Refine your estimate using local company data
 excerpt: Refine your estimate of your industry-wide market value by accounting for what similar people are paid for similar jobs in your geographic region.
 context: raise
 last_modified_at: 2016-06-25